For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 Security Deposit Limit

-Most states limit how much a landlord can charge a tenant for a security deposit.
+Most states limit how much a landlord can charge for a tenants security deposit.
 Under Vrginia's security deposit law, the Virginia security deposit limit is two months’ worth of rent.
 A Virginia landlord should not charge more than this maximum security deposit amount.

 In addition to the regular security deposit, a landlord may also ask for an additional pet deposit.
 Tenants with disabilities are allowed to have service animals without being charged an additional deposit.
 However, if the service animal causes any damage to the dwelling unit, the tenant should cover the cost of repairs.